Skip to main content

 Specifics: Many ADR bodies handle complaints against traders outside the UK.

-Example: In Great Britain, there is another arbitration centre that can help in flight cases, even if the airline is not based in Great Britain.
+Example: In Great Britain, there is another conciliation centre that can help in flight cases, even if the airline is not based in Great Britain.
 For more detailed information, please visit their website: ADR Airline complaints - File your flight complaint (aviationadr.org.uk).

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and Small and Medium-sized Enterprises Executive Agency (EISMEA).
 Neither the European Union nor the granting authority can be held responsible for them.